metamaden/seq_answers/literature/README.txt

-This dir contains studies and related data for the ENCODE and related consortium projects.
+This dir includes helpful literature and related data for working with various types of sequenceing datatypes.